Recursive Variational Quantum Compiling: Introduction

-While the cost functions may have the same minimum in the ideal and noisy case, \citet{noiseresiliencevqc} does not address the difficulty of finding this minimum, especially as the circuit depth and amount of noise increase.
-In this article, we illustrate that sufficiently deep circuits can be difficult to compress when noise is introduced, even though they are easily compressed in the ideal scenario.
-Afterwards, we introduce a recursive variational quantum compiling algorithm (RVQC) that is able to successfully compress such deep circuits despite of the noise.
-The algorithm works by dividing the target circuit $U$ into $N$ parts and recursively learns one part at a time until the whole of $U$ is compressed by a single ansatz $V(\boldsymbol{\theta})$.
+While the cost functions may have the same minimum in the ideal and noisy scenario, \citet{noiseresiliencevqc} does not address the difficulty of finding this minimum, especially as the circuit depth and amount of noise increase.
+In this article, we illustrate that too deep circuits can be difficult to compile when noise is introduced.
+Even though they are easily compiled in the ideal scenario, the introduction of large amounts of noise causes gradient descent to essentially perform random steps in parameter space, resulting in a failure to converge.
+This effect is closely related to noise-induced barren plateaus, as demonstrated in \citet{wang2021noise}.
+Their work rigorously proves that local Pauli noise in variational quantum algorithms (VQAs) leads to an exponential decay of gradients with increasing qubit count.
+Unlike barren plateaus arising from random initialization in noise-free settings, these noise-induced barren plateaus are a result of the exponential suppression of gradients due to local Pauli noise, which is yet another limiting factor for the scalability of variational quantum algorithms.
+To amend this, we introduce a recursive variational quantum compiling algorithm (RVQC) that is able to successfully approximate such deep circuits despite of the noise.
+The algorithm works by dividing the target circuit $U$ into $N$ parts and recursively compiles one part at a time until the whole of $U$ is approximated by a single ansatz $V(\boldsymbol{\theta})$.
 The circuit depth required to run the algorithm is not dependent on the depth of the target circuit, but on the depth of each of the $N$ parts and on the depth of the parameterized ansatzes.
-Thus, given a shallow ansatz and large enough $N$, the algorithm should be able to feasibly find optimal parameters when recursively compressing each part of the original circuit.
-To illustrate the algorithm, we will attempt to compress a five qubit random circuit using both ordinary VQC and RVQC on simulated noisy hardware.
-We then estimate the density matrices of the resulting optimized ansatzes and compare them with the density matrix of the ideal full circuit.
+For a shallow ansatz and large $N$, the effective noise in each resulting circuit is greatly reduced compared to the full circuit.
+This allows gradient descent to perform informed updating steps and converge to an approximation greatly outperforming the standard VQC approach.
+To illustrate the algorithm, we will attempt to compile several five-qubit random circuit using both ordinary VQC and RVQC on simulated noisy hardware.
+We then calculate the density matrices of the resulting optimized ansatzes and compare them with the density matrix of the full circuits.

 In section \ref{sec:theory}, we will explain VQC and RVQC in detail.
 We will then go through the target circuits, variational ansatzes and optimization methods used to test out the algorithm in section \ref{sec:method}.
 We present and discuss the results in section \ref{sec:results}, while we finally conclude the study and propose further work in section \ref{sec:Conclusion}.
+Supplementary material is provided in the appendix.

 \printacronyms[display=all]